The Most Flexible Nonwoven

 Spunbond is made from different plastic granules (polypropylene, polyester, polyethylene, PLA).
 The granules are melted down and pressed out as long, very thin fibers.
 The fibers are distributed on a conveyor belt.
 The material is then fluffy.
 In the next step, heat is added and the spunbond is pressed between rollers that compress the material.

 We offer spunbond based on polypropylene, polyethylene, polyester or PLA.
-Spunbond normally only contains one type of fiber, but we can combine fibers in special cases.
+It normally only contains one type of fiber, but we can combine fibers in special cases.

-We have spunbond that is flame retardant, antistatic, and resistant to UV rays, heat or alcohol.
+We have versions that is flame retardant, antistatic, and resistant to UV rays, heat or alcohol.
 With a variety of elasticities, thicknesses, densities and permeability levels.
-We can even produce spunbond in different colors.
+We can even produce it in different colors.

 Are you not sure exactly what you are looking for?
 Let us know what properties you need or what demands you have and we will help you find the right product.